 Merseyside’s Police Commissioner has appointed an interim Chief Executive.

-Jane said: “I’m grateful to Clive for agreeing to take up the position of Chief Executive on an interim basis.
-I am looking forward to working with him over the coming months while I undertake the recruitment process to appoint someone permanently to the role.
+Emily said: “I’m grateful to Sue for agreeing to take up the position of Chief Executive on an interim basis.
+I am looking forward to working with her over the coming months while I undertake the recruitment process to appoint someone permanently to the role.

-“Clive is an extremely experienced public servant who has already dedicated nearly 30 years to serving the people of Merseyside.
-He is very knowledgeable about the policing and criminal justice landscape in the region, has a wealth of experience at leading change and collaborating with partners, and understands the challenges facing our police service going forward.
+“Sue is an extremely experienced public servant who has already dedicated more than 30 years to serving the people of Merseyside.
+She is very knowledgeable about the policing and criminal justice landscape in the region, has a wealth of experience at leading change and collaborating with partners, and understands the challenges facing our police service going forward.

-As Interim Chief Executive, Clive will also act as Monitoring Officer, with responsibility for the legal decisions of the Commissioner.
+As Interim Chief Executive, Sue will also act as Monitoring Officer, with responsibility for the legal decisions of the Commissioner.

 Sue, who is Chair of Merseyside Police’s gender equality network, joined the force in 1989 as a Communications Officer in the police control room before moving on to manage the Police National Computer (PNC) Bureau.
 In 1999, she became a unit manager in Criminal Justice and went on to work her way up through the department to manage 600 staff within the organisation.

 Recruitment of a permanent Chief Executive will commence in October.